lurado/SansFonts/README.md

 ## A WebKit Content Blocker That Kills Web Fonts With Fire

+…except for icon fonts, because they don’t delay text rendering.

 See [my blog post](https://jlnr.de/2015/09/13/sans-fonts.html) for the motivation behind this project.

 ## Download